chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-bitbucket-identity.md

     claim_match {
     audience        = "ari:cloud:bitbucket::workspace/<workspace-uuid>"
     issuer          = "https://api.bitbucket.org/2.0/workspaces/<workspace-name>/pipelines-config/identity/oidc"
-    subject_pattern = "<repository-uuid>:.+"
+    subject_pattern = "{<repository-uuid>}:.+"
   }
 }
 ```

 First, this section creates a Chainguard Identity tied to the `chainguard_group` created by the `sample.tf` file; namely, the `example-group` group.
 The identity is named `bitbucket` and has a brief description.

 The most important part of this section is the `claim_match`.
-When the Bitbucket workflow tries to assume this identity later on, it must present a token matching the `audience`, `issuer` and `subject` specified here in order to do so.
+When the Bitbucket pipeline tries to assume this identity later on, it must present a token matching the `audience`, `issuer` and `subject` specified here in order to do so.
 The `audience` is the intended recipient of the issued token, while the `issuer` is the entity that creates the token.
 Finally, the `subject` is the entity (here, the Bitbucket pipeline build) that the token represents.

 In this case, the `issuer` field points to `https://api.bitbucket.org/2.0/workspaces/<workspace-name>/pipelines-config/identity/oidc`, the issuer of JWT tokens for Bitbucket pipelines.

 Instead of pointing to a literal value with a `subject` field, though, this file points to a regular expression using the `subject_pattern` field.
 When you run a Bitbucket pipeline, it generates a unique identifier for each pipeline `- step` and appends that to the `subject_pattern` field.
 Since the identifier is not known ahead of time, passing the regular expression `.+` allows you to specify a subject regex that will work for every build from this pipeline.

 Refer to your Bitbucket repository OIDC settings page for reference values.
-To find the page, browse to your repository settings page, and then find the _OpenID Connect_ page in the left menu.
+To find the page, browse to your **Repository settings** page, and then find the **OpenID Connect** section in the left menu.
 For the purposes of this guide, you will need to replace `<workspace-name>`, `<workspace-uuid>`, and `<repository-uuid>` with the values from your Bitbucket OIDC settings page.

 The next section will output the new identity's `id` value.
 This is a unique value that represents the identity itself.